open-traffic-generator/openapiart/MODELGUIDE.md

 - `nullable`
   - MUST NOT be used

-# Keyword String Format
+# Datatype String Formats
+- supported formats
+    - format: binary
+        - the string value MUST be a binary value
-- global-unique
+    - format: global-unique
-  - dictates that the string value should be globally unique in the payload
+        - the string value MUST be globally unique in the payload
-- list-unique
+    - format: list-unique
-  - dictates that the string value should be unique in the list of objects
+        - the string value MUST be unique in the list of objects

 # Keyword Extensions
 - `x-status`: current | under-review | deprecated | obsolete